YashavikaSingh/rl_sequence_modeling_blog/index.md

 ---
 layout: default
 title: "RL Sequence Modeling Blog"
 ---

-# RL Sequence Modeling Blog
+# Transformers, take the Wheel!
+Sequence Modeling in Offline RL

 Reinforcement Learning (RL) has traditionally relied on value estimation and Bellman updates, which are often unstable and difficult to tune.